Matt Coppinger

 Practical Implementation Tips

 Start with what you have.
-If you're running a UEM platform, you already have device compliance, app management, and probably some form of conditional access.
-That's a foundation - build on it rather than ripping everything out.
+Running a UEM platform already?
+You've got device compliance, app management, probably some conditional access.
+That's a foundation.
+Build on it rather than ripping everything out for some shiny new vendor stack.

 Pick a high-value use case first.
 Don't try to zero-trust everything at once.
 Start with your most sensitive applications - email, finance systems, code repositories - and implement device + identity + per-app VPN for those.
 Expand from there.

 Replace full-tunnel VPN early.
+Seriously.
 This is often the single biggest security win.
-Moving from a full-tunnel VPN to per-app VPN reduces your attack surface immediately and visibly.
+Moving to per-app VPN reduces your attack surface immediately and visibly.
+I've seen organisations agonise over this for months.
+Just do it.

 Automate remediation, don't just block.
-When a device falls out of compliance, the first response should be to fix it - push the missing update, re-enable the firewall, rotate the certificate.
-Only block access as a last resort.
+When a device falls out of compliance, the first response should be to fix it.
+Push the missing update.
+Re-enable the firewall.
+Rotate the certificate.
+Only block as a last resort.
 Users who get blocked without explanation will find workarounds, and those workarounds will be worse than the original risk.
+Every time.

 Communicate with users.
 Zero trust changes the user experience.
-Be transparent about why access was restricted and what the user needs to do.
-A self-service compliance portal - showing users exactly what's non-compliant and how to fix it - dramatically reduces support tickets and user frustration.
+Be transparent about why access was restricted and what they need to do.
+A self-service compliance portal - showing users exactly what's non-compliant and how to fix it - dramatically reduces support tickets and frustration.
+I've seen ticket volumes drop by half after deploying one.

 The Endpoint Is the Foundation

-You can have the best identity provider, the most sophisticated network segmentation, and the tightest application policies - but if you can't verify that the device itself is secure, your entire zero trust architecture is built on sand.
+You can have the best identity provider, the most sophisticated network segmentation, the tightest application policies.
+None of it matters if you can't verify that the device itself is secure.
+Your entire zero trust architecture is built on sand.

 That's why endpoint management isn't just an IT operations concern.
 It's a security architecture decision.
 Tools like Workspace ONE UEM - extended with security baseline tooling like WOMBAT - provide the device trust layer that makes everything else work.

 Zero trust isn't a product you buy.
-It's a model you build, layer by layer, using the tools and policies that make sense for your environment.
-Start practical, stay consistent, and never assume trust.
+It's a model you build, layer by layer.
+Start practical.
+Stay consistent.
+And never, ever assume trust.